YasirMehmoodKtk/baby-incubator-control-system/README.md

-                    **Autonomous Baby Incubator**
+                    **baby-incubator-control-system**

-This repository contains the design, implementation, and documentation for an **Arduino-based autonomous baby incubator**.
+This repository contains the design, implementation, and documentation for an **Arduino-based automatic baby incubator**.
 It is a low-cost solution aimed at maintaining optimal temperature and humidity levels for preterm or sick infants.

 ### **Overview**
 Preterm births account for up to 20% of all births globally, with millions of infants requiring specialized care annually.
 This project tackles the challenge by providing a controlled environment to improve survival rates.
 The incubator is capable of: